 The festival brings around 1.5mln visitors to the island annually, and that’s just one way to describe the scale.
-Sumfest runs for a week with various size events across Montigo Bay – a.k.a. paradise beach, a.k.a. rum country, a.k.a.
-“Imma lay on the beach untill my parents don’t recognize me”.
-The events start out fairly small and scales up as you approach the weekend, culminating on Friday and Saturday nights in an all-out, all night event.
+Sumfest runs for a week with various size events across Montego Bay – a.k.a. paradise beach, a.k.a. rum country, a.k.a.
+“Imma lay on the beach until my parents don’t recognize me”.
+The events start out fairly small and scale up as you approach the weekend, culminating on Friday and Saturday nights in an all-out, all-night event.

 The biggest event of the week was the Dancehall night.
 Walking around the resort the friendly staff kept on asking me if I was excited for the night, “Come see me in booth 1, we’ll be serving up some jerk chicken!”
 Those few who were not going were visibly disappointed and those who came out made no promises for the following day.

 At Sumfest there is just one stage, despite the number of performers, it is customary to party all night, past the sunrise, and watch the most prominent acts in the crisp morning sun at 7, 8 am.
 For real.
 I was shamed to bits for having a hard time staying up.
 People come prepared with large pieces of cardboard, a.k.a.
 Jamaican rugs, to rest and nap on.
 Some take nap breaks in the cars but most waste no time on such silly things as naps.